chatwars/chatwars-api-docs/public-exchanges.md

 ---
 layout: page
-title: Public Exchange Suffixes
+title: Public Exchange Topics
 navigation: 3
 ---

-## Public Exchange Suffixes
+## Public Exchange Topics

+> **Note!** Only topic names are listed here.
+You must specify a prefix for the full topic name like `cw2-deals`.

 ### deals